 Because I heard a rumor that this Sears might be closing today (September 2), I visited the store yesterday to document the chaos…………..there was none.

 The only differences in the opening shot were that featured floor merchandise on the right had changed and the jewelry cases on the left are now empty.

 The basement escalator is now blocked and all merchandise for sale is now on the first floor.

 I must have been mistaken about the mannequins being in the basement last time because I took almost the same picture yesterday:

 I DID find one thing I wanted to buy because it looked a bit like a Grammy award:

 Unfortunately, it had a “sold” sticker on the bottom.

 What they appear to be doing seems sensible and rather orderly.
 All merchandise and transactions are now on the first floor.
 The second floor is all fixtures, such as metal clothing racks, etc., as you can see in these two photo stitches (Click to enlarge TWICE and scroll laterally):

-All men’s clothing used to be against the far wall (Anderson St side) from where you enter the store.
+All men’s clothing used to be against the most-distant wall (Anderson St side) from where you enter the store.
 As store inventory shrinks, everything that remains is moved closer to the entrance.
 Here’s how that far wall looked yesterday (you can see the “MENS” sign on the pillar):

 All clothes are now closer to the middle of the first floor – about equal to where the closed Main St side entrance is.
 In the below stitch, you can see (from the left) the closed Main St entrance and men’s and women’s clothing on both sides of the parking lot entrance (Click to enlarge TWICE and scroll laterally):